tsackton/taelgarverse/docs/gazetteer/northwest-coast/northern-provinces/chalyte-hills.md

 </div>

-The Chaylte Hills, often simply called the North Hills by locals, are the rich, rolling hills north of [Voltara](<voltara/voltara.md>), a major source of [chalyte](<../../../things/materials/chalyte.md>) that underwrites the city’s prosperity.
-Functionally marks the northern extent of effective Chardonian control on the [Erbalta Plains](<../erbalta-plains/erbalta-plains.md>).
+The Chalyte Hills, often simply called the North Hills by locals, are the rich, rolling hills north of [Voltara](<voltara/voltara.md>), a major source of [chalyte](<../../../things/materials/chalyte.md>) that underwrites the city’s prosperity.
+They functionally mark the northern extent of effective Chardonian control on the [Erbalta Plains](<../erbalta-plains/erbalta-plains.md>).

+The ruined [Pietravola Abbey](<pietravola-abbey.md>) and [Lonely Watchtower](<lonely-watchtower.md>) both stand in the hills.